mindset-dojo/mindset-dojo.github.io/index.md

 <blockquote><strong>Transitions call not for insight, but for training the emerging new self.</strong></blockquote>

-<p>We call this base practice <strong>Self-distillation</strong>: the art of refining how you show up—especially under pressure—by training with what’s already alive in you.</p>
+<p>We call this base practice <strong>Self-distillation</strong>: a practice of tuning in and refining how you show up—especially under pressure—by trusting what’s already alive inside you.</p>

 <h2>How We Train</h2>
 <ul>